cafienne/getting-started/documentation/cafienne-authorization.md

 - When a TenantUser is added to the CaseTeam, by default the case team role names and tenant role names are mapped one-on-one.
 - More specifically, when a TenantUser asks for tasks, the role field is filtered based on the tenant roles of the user.
 The underlying table that is queried, however, is filling the task's role field with the CaseTeam role name.
 - There is no notion of CaseTeam maintenance authorization.
 Any tenant user can add any tenant user with any role to the case team.
 Typically we would expect a similar concept as Platform Owners and Tenant Owners to apply to the CaseTeam as well.
+- The [CMMN specification](https://www.omg.org/spec/CMMN) does not define authorizations at CaseFile level.
+In practice that means that any CaseTeam member can see all content of the CaseFile.